 The total usable capacity is only 3.18 TB, but the provisioned capacity is 17.14 GB.
 This is the reason the LUN is showing up as having run out.
 However, when we look at what has been actually used, we’re using 0.01 TB, which is why the projected run-out is showing as over 5 years away.
 With that said, if everything provisioned began using the space it was given, we’d run out of storage fast.
 Therefore, it should be included in the Run Out report.

-Beyond the native reporting capabilities with Storage Resource Monitor there is also an opportunity to correlate numerous performance counters with the PerfStack Analysis module.
+Beyond the native reporting capabilities with Storage Resource Monitor there is also an opportunity to correlate numerous performance counters with the PerfStack Analysis module for overall application performance monitoring.
 As shown below, a time period can be selected to review a number of performance counters.
 In this example IOPS related counters are being analyzed for a twelve hour period.
 With the graphs that stack on top of one another it is easy to see counters that are trending the same, all with a consistent set of data types to avoid any conversion issues.

 With additional products from the SolarWinds Orion suite, you have the ability to review each layer of the application from the application to the storage to pinpoint where the issues are occurring with the PerfStack Analysis module.
 This dramatically streamlines the troubleshooting process.